The United States faced down authoritarian governments on the left and right. Now it may be facing an even greater challenge from within

 An Emory University psychologist recounts why "fearless dominance," a personality trait used to screen for psychopaths, may be a quality to consider in our next chief executive

-Source: League of Women Voters Somebody please ask Governor Mitt Romney and President Barack Obama to talk about climate change at the next debate for crying out loud!
+Somebody please ask Governor Mitt Romney and President Barack Obama to talk about climate change at the next debate for crying out loud!
+Or what to do about growing fresh water shortages or protecting the Internet or addressing any of the other fundamental challenges the U.S...

 Scientists and concerned citizens ask the 2012 presidential candidates and leaders in Congress to discuss science and technology